La Castellane: History

 The neighbourhood is plagued by unemployment, drug trafficking, prostitution and arms smuggling.
 There are three drug-trafficking networks: "place du Mérou", "Tour K", and "La Jougardelle".
 French newspapers have suggested the neighbourhood is known as a "supermarket" for illegal drugs.

 In June 2013, French police took down a drug-trafficking syndicate, including 1.3 million euros in cash split between several smugglers, weapons and drugs.
 In December 2014, a state school was burnt down in La Castellane.
 A month later, in January 2015, a young man was gunned down, as was another young man in 2011.

 On 9 February 2015, shortly after gunfire at a police car during the 2015 Marseille shooting, the National Gendarmerie Intervention Group seized seven Kalashnikov rifles, two .357 Magnum revolvers and around 20 kilograms of drugs; however, the gunmen were not aiming at the police; instead, it was the result of a turf war between two gangs, selling primarily cannabis and cocaine.
 Drug-traffickers as a whole in La Castellane were reported in 2015 to make between 50,000 and 60,000 euros a day.
 Shortly after the February incident, French Prime Minister Manuel Valls, who was visiting Marseille, called it an example of "apartheid", whereby French citizens who live in such neighbourhoods feel excluded from society.

 On June 15, 2015, French police arrested 33 suspected drug traffickers, including Socialist Senator Samia Ghali's chauffeur, as well as weapons and several kilograms of cannabis.
 Bernard Cazeneuve, the French Interior Minister, suggested drug-trafficking was used to fund terrorism on French soil, and reiterated his commitment to restore order.

 In April 2016, some buildings were scheduled to be demolished in an effort to put an end to drug-trafficking.

+Buildings C, E, and F of La Castellane (15th and 16th districts) will be demolished following the demolition of the iconic 45-meter-tall Tower K; ultimately, 702 housing units are set to be demolished and another 900 renovated.